 A scientifically monitored study into the benefits and impacts of grazing in river red gum and cypress parks and reserves is underway.

 Find out more about this grazing study

-In accordance with section 98(c) of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, a Public Environment Report for a proposed ecological thinning trial in the NSW Murray Valley National Park (Millewa precinct) and Barmah National Park in Victoria has been released for public exhibition.
+In accordance with section 98(c) of the Australian Environment Protection and Biodiversity Conservation Act 1999, a revised Public Environment Report for a proposed ecological thinning trial in the NSW Murray Valley National Park (Millewa precinct) has been submitted to the Australian Department of the Environment for their approval.

 The Public Environment Report provides comprehensive information on the design of the trial, and the measures to be adopted to mitigate any impacts of the trial.

 The 2016 Annual Compliance Report, Ecological Thinning Trial in New South Wales River Red Gum Forests (EPBC 2013/6713) (PDF 392KB), shows how the Office of Environment and Heritage has complied with the conditions of approval under the Environment Protection and Biodiversity Conservation Act 1999 when conducting ecological thinning trials within river red gum parks in southern NSW.